watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/watsonx_discovery_install_and_setup.md

 This step is about installing Elastic Cloud on Kubernetes (ECK) in CloudPak.

 Before you begin, you will need:
-* Access to a CloudPak cluster
+* Access to a CloudPak cluster where watsonx Assistant is deployed
 * An ECK enterprise Orchestration license

 ### Log in to your CloudPak cluster